 Your DNP Program at XXXX College is my first choice for graduate school because of the sheer excellence of your program and the fact that I live not far away.
-Still only 22, I am proud of how I have distinguished myself in three areas in particular.
-I completed my BSN Degree with a 4.0 GPA, simultaneously giving my all as a volunteer in various service positions to my community.
+Still only twenty-two, I am proud of how I have distinguished myself in three areas.
+I completed my BSN with a 4.0 GPA, simultaneously giving my all as a volunteer in various service positions to my community.
 I have also become fluent in Spanish, the language spoken by increasing numbers of the medically underserved in Wisconsin.

-The hospital I work at is located on the South Side of Milwaukee, which has a sizeable Hispanic population.
-Because of this, many of my patients are Latino, and some are Spanish-speaking only.
+The hospital I work at is located on the South Side of Milwaukee, with a sizeable Hispanic population.
+Because of this, many of my patients are Latino, and some are Spanish speaking only.
 My Spanish skills have allowed me to break down language barriers and interact more effectively with many of my patients, thus providing safer and much more effective nursing care.
-My interest in outreach and respect for minority communities is not limited to Latinos; however, the community breast health events that I helped to organize and operate were explicitly designed to attract the attention of low-income African-American as well as Hispanic women.
+My interest in outreach and respect for minority communities is not limited to Latinos; however, the community breast health events that I helped to organize and operate were explicitly designed to attract the attention of low-income African American as well as Hispanic women.

 I excelled at research as an undergraduate and presented my findings to Wisconsin state legislators in the Capitol as part of an effort to promote funding for undergraduate study.
 I am also published in a national nursing journal.
 In the future, I hope to engage in extensive research and publish about emotional fatigue among critical care nurses and ICU delirium.

-My center of gravity is the provision of holistic nursing care, treating every one of my patients as a unique individual and taking the time to listen to my patients.
+My center of gravity is providing holistic nursing care, treating every one of my patients as a unique individual, and taking the time to listen to my patients.
 I always learn critical details about my patients’ backgrounds to understand their challenges and the resources that might aid them in their recovery.
 I am committed to continuity of care, ensuring that patients remain well after discharge from the hospital.
-As a graduate student and beyond, I plan to contribute to our growing body of literature in nursing dedicated to improving health outcomes and working to address health care disparities, providing equal treatment to all regardless of race, income level, religion, or sexual orientation.
-I look forward to many decades of full-time service as an NP in an ICU, Mentoring RNs, and perhaps at some point serving as a clinical instructor for undergraduate nursing students.
+As a graduate student and beyond, I plan to contribute to our growing body of literature in nursing dedicated to improving health outcomes and working to address healthcare disparities, providing equal treatment to all regardless of race, income level, religion, or sexual orientation.
+I look forward to many decades of full-time service as an NP in an ICU, Mentoring RNs, and at some point, serving as a clinical instructor for undergraduate nursing students.